MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 ## Learning Objectives

-- Learn about primitives
+- Learn about JavaScript types
 - Learn about conditionals

+## JavaScript types

 ### Primitives

 Primitives are the simplest datatypes and are "built-in" to the JavaScript language.
-There are 7 primitive data types, but we'll focus on the main 5 for now:
+Examples include:

 | Primitive | Example                         |
 | :-------- | :------------------------------ |